On the relative $L$-theory and the relative signature of PL manifolds with boundary: Geometric -algebras

-We first recall the definitions of the maximal Roe, localization and obstruction algebras.
 Let $X$ be a proper metric space with bounded geometry.
-A discrete group $G$ acts freely and properly on it.
-A $G$-equivariant $X$ module $H_X$ is separable Hilbert space equipped with a $*$-representation $\phi$ of $C_0(X)$ and a covariant $G$ action $\pi$ such that
+Let $G$ be a discrete group acting freely, cocompactly and properly on $X$.
+A $G$-equivariant $X$ module $H_{X}$ is a separable Hilbert space equipped with a $*$-representation $\phi$ of $C_0(X)$ and a covariant $G$ action $\pi$ such that